Healthcare18 min read

 Time limit4 hours

-Retake limitUp to 3 attempts per calendar year
+Retake limitUp to 3 attempts per calendar year, no mandatory waiting period

-The 25 unscored pretest items are mixed randomly throughout the exam — you can't identify which questions don't count.
-Treat every question as if it's scored.
+The 25 unscored pretest items are mixed randomly throughout the exam — you can't identify which questions don't count, so treat every question as if it's scored.
+NBSTSA also notes that passing scores are set by a panel of psychometricians and subject-matter experts and are reviewed periodically, so always confirm the current cut score at nbstsa.org before test day.

 The Three CST Exam Domains (What You're Actually Tested On)